Beyond the Superfood Hype

 Cooking with Nature’s Gift

 In my kitchen, I don’t treat graviola as just another fruit.
-I use it as the sour element that can elevate both savory and sweet dishes.
-It’s incredibly versatile—graviola pairs beautifully with earthy vegetables like celeriac, parsnip, and carrots, creating unexpected flavor combinations that surprise and delight.
+I use it as the sour element that can elevate both savoury and sweet dishes.
+It’s incredibly versatile—graviola pairs beautifully with earthy vegetables like celeriac, parsnip, and carrots, creating unexpected flavour combinations that surprise and delight.

 For something lighter, try it with pear in a smoothie using coconut milk as the base.
 The contrast between graviola’s tartness and pear’s sweetness, mellowed by creamy coconut, is pure magic.